harshitagarwal93/chat-copilot/webapi/Skills/OpenApiPlugins/README.md

 The OpenAPI spec at [https://www.klarna.com/.well-known/ai-plugin.json](https://www.klarna.com/.well-known/ai-plugin.json) defines the APIs for Klarna Shopping's ChatGPT AI plugin operations.
 This definition was retrieved using Klarna's official ChatGPT plugin hosted at https://www.klarna.com/.well-known/ai-plugin.json.
-Serving the OpenAPI definition from the repo is a workaround for Klarna's ChatGPT plugin sometimes returning a 403 when requested from CopilotChat.WebApi.
+Serving the OpenAPI definition from the repo is a workaround for Klarna's ChatGPT plugin sometimes returning a 403 when requested from ChatCopilot.WebApi.

 ## JiraPlugin